 - If you’re using an open container like a loaf pan cover the surface of the ice with two layers of plastic wrap then a large piece of foil and place it on a level surface in the freezer for at least 4 hours.
 If using an ice cream container, like the Tovolo, fill the container to the top and cover with the provided lid.

 - Freeze the ice cream for at least 4 hours or overnight.
-When ready to serve the ice cream, let it sit on the counter for 10-15 if it’s hard.
+The ice cream should be soft because of the corn syrup, but if it is hard let it sit on the counter for 10 minutes before serving.

 Kay Gee says